 - 1. Place the student into another appropriate classroom; - 2.
 Place the student into in-school suspension; - 3.
-Place the student into the District's alternative learning environment in accordance with Policy 5.26-ALTERNATIVE LEARNING ENVIRONMENTS; - 4.
-Return the student to the class; or - 5.
-Take other appropriate action consistent with the District's student discipline policies and state and federal law.
+Return the student to the class; or - 4.
+Take other appropriate action consistent with the District's student discipline policies and state and law.